In-depth consultations directly with an NHS trained consultant surgeon

 Trigger finger condition is usually diagnosed by feeling the area to check for tenderness or nodule forming in the hand (both the palm and the finger).
 Bending and straightening of the finger and palm may be required in order to determine the health of the tendon.
 When pain occurs, the patient should immediately inform the medic.
 After examining the hand diagnosing should be easy.
 If any doubt is encountered, then an ultrasound scan can be used for further examination.
 For more information, try consulting Centre for Surgery.

 The trigger finger surgery is used if no other option works in treating the condition.
-If the finger proves to be permanently locked in place, surgery represents the best solution.
+If the finger proves to be ly locked in place, surgery represents the best solution.
 Before proceeding to pre-op, the patient should start avoiding soda, juices and milk.
 No eating is allowed in the day of the surgery.
 There are two main types of trigger finger surgery:

 It involves a maximum thirty minutes procedure and local anaesthesia.
 Mild sedatives might be used in order for the patient to fully relax.
 After numbing the area, a small incision will be made in the palm of the hand, at the base of the affected finger.
 The doctor will cut the tube where the tendon sits (called a sheath) and checks if the capacity of moving is smoother.
 Stitches are used to close the incision.